1. Introduction to Interfaces

 7. The CRUD Perspective

-- Read: Data tables, dashboards, visualizations
+• Read: Data tables, dashboards, and comprehensive visualizations

-- Update: In-place editing, modals, version control
+• Update: In-place editing, modal dialogs, and version control systems

 8. Tools and Frameworks

-- Frontend: React, Vue.js, Angular, Svelte
+• Frontend: React, Vue.js, Angular, Svelte for building interactive interfaces

-- Design: Figma, Adobe XD, Sketch
+• Design: Figma, Adobe XD, Sketch for interface prototyping and design

-- API: OpenAPI/Swagger, Postman, GraphQL Playground
+• API: OpenAPI/Swagger, Postman, GraphQL Playground for API development

-- Multimodal/Voice: Web Speech API, Dialogflow, Alexa Skills Kit
+• Multimodal/Voice: Web Speech API, Dialogflow, Alexa Skills Kit

-- AR/VR: WebXR, Unity, ARKit, Oculus SDK
+• AR/VR: WebXR, Unity, ARKit, Oculus SDK for immersive experiences

 9. Next-Generation Interfaces